ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_autoassess_landsurface_soilmoisture.rst

 from the native Autoassess package from the UK's Met Office.
 The ``diagnostics`` settings are almost the same as for the other Autoassess metrics.

+Currently this recipe is marked as broken, because it only runs on Jasmin due to a dependency on some external climatology files.

 .. note::

    **Time gating for autoassess metrics.**